Sebastien-Remy/moa-app/docs/ROADMAP.md

 - If a database operation fails, all database changes are rolled back.
 - If a new physical file was copied before a later failure, the application service attempts to remove it.
 - Physical file operations are coordinated by application services because the filesystem cannot participate in the database transaction.

-### Open decision

-#### Stored file extension

-The physical extension must be available when the storage service resolves the file path.

-Before implementing `StoredFile`, choose one of the following strategies:

-- store a nullable `extension` property in `StoredFile`; or
-- derive the extension from the stored MIME type whenever the path is resolved.